Centennial Adoption Attorney

 - Married couples or those in civil unions must petition for adoption

 - In Colorado, same-sex couples can adopt

-While the state will handle cases for children in the foster care system, it will usually be a separate, private agency that will handle a newborn adoption.
-By planning ahead, you will be ready to adopt successfully when the time comes.
+While the state will handle cases for children in the foster care system, private adoption agencies typically handle newborn adoptions.
+By planning ahead and being aware of the adoption process in Colorado, you will be ready to adopt successfully when the time comes.

-In order to adopt, you will need to provide a few things such as:
+In order to adopt, you will need to provide a few things:

 - Medical evaluations to prove that you and your family can bring a new family member into a healthy home.
 If you or someone in your household has a history of mental illness, you will also need to obtain a psychological evaluation.